 The office strives, through financial audits of public and quasi-public entities, to ensure that public funds are spent appropriately and lawfully, in accordance with state and local law.
 The Audit Division is managed by the chief deputy auditor, who reports directly to the Auditor of State.
-It is made up of several smaller sections such as the Financial Audit Group, the Medicaid/Contract Audit Section, the Special Audit Section, and the Center for Audit Excellence.
+It is made up of several smaller sections, which include the Financial Audit Group, the Medicaid/Contract Audit Section, the Center for Audit Excellence, and Local Government Services Section.

-The Auditor of State's Office employs more than 700 auditors located in seven regional offices in addition to the main office in Columbus: Akron/Canton, Athens, Cincinnati, Columbus, Cleveland, Dayton, and Toledo.
+The Auditor of State's Office employs more than 700 auditors located in seven regional offices, including the main office in Columbus: Akron/Canton, Athens, Cincinnati, Columbus, Cleveland, Dayton, and Toledo.
 Additionally, the State Region, located in Columbus, audits state agencies, boards, and commissions.
 Each Regional Office is managed by a Chief Auditor who oversees the audits performed by the office within their region.